-Click the PICTURE or ARTICLE TITLE to read the content.
+Click on the ARTICLE TITLE or READ MORE to read the content.

 Hello Koi Enthusiasts!